 Thanks to broad-based community support, State and Federal grants and fund raising activities the building is structurally sound, centrally heated, electrified and handicap accessible.
 The exterior of the Inn and the gracious Federal interiors have been restored to their appearance in the 1820’s.

-The second floor of the inn now houses a Gallery, the Rosemary Coons Archive Center for the Egbert Benson Historical Society of Red Hook, and a work room.
+The second floor of the inn now houses a Gallery, the Rosemary Coons Archive Center for Historic Red Hook, and a work room.